zeneiltongpdev/site-novo/README.md

 - copy everything inside the drupal directory to the apache directory (in a mac, it is at /Library/WebServer/Documents);

-- in your httpd.conf uncommend the following line:
+- in your httpd.conf uncomment the following line:

 ```
 LoadModule php5_module libexec/apache2/libphp5.so